chebra14/Obsidian-Notes/Theory Notes/Papers Notes/MAP Controller (Becker, et. al - 2023).md

 	- Based on where it wants to go, it generates a steering angle
 	- A large look ahead distance causes corner cutting
 	- A small lookahead causes oscillations

+- Identify var dynamics
+- Convert guidance to control commands via a Lookup Table (LUT)

+Future work
+- Adaptive tire parameter estimation for the MAP controller
+	- System identification would not need to be computed offline
+- In-depth comparison with MPC for realistic condition
+- Test on a full-scale racecar